An Open Source Data Contamination Report for Large Language Models: Data Contamination

 \textbf{How to identify data contamination?} \citet{dodge2021documenting} takes a straightforward approach to detect exact matches between test set examples and the pretraining data after normalising for capitalisation and punctuation.
 The \textit{exact match here} means the entire input of an evaluation text is found in the training data.
 The GPT-3 paper \cite{brown2020language} uses n-gram overlap to identify contamination, treating any examples with 13-gram co-occurrence in both test sets and training data as dirty examples.
 PaLM \cite{chowdhery2022palm} considers a sample to be contaminated if 70\% of its 8-grams can be found at least once in the training data.
 Llama-2 matches on verbalised and tokenized input to allow a token-level approach to identify contamination.
 It also involves a "skipgram budget" to allow slight variants in overlapping.
 Overall, existing approaches usually use substring matching between evaluation examples and training data to identify data contamination.
-However, if we have no access to the training data, which is often the case for most recent closed models, it is extreme difficult to reveal contamination by observing models themselves.
-Some pioneering studies \cite{carlini2022quantifying,li2023estimating} propose approaches to check whether a model has memorised an example by asking it to reconstruct the example verbatim or via perplexity, which can potentially used to detect evaluation data leakage.
+However, if we have no access to the training data, which is often the case for most recent closed models, it is extremely difficult to reveal contamination by observing models themselves.
+In this paper, we utilise a pipeline consisting of a search engine and Common Crawl index for detecting potentially contaminated test samples, avoiding the need for full training data.
+This enables the community and third parties to conduct contamination analysis.

 \textbf{To what extent does data contamination affect model evaluation?} While contaminated data can potentially inflate scores, models do not necessarily perform worse on clean subsets or better on dirty subsets across all datasets.
 The degree of impact likely depends on factors like the dataset characteristics, model scale, and nature of the pre-training data.
 For instance, GPT-3 \cite{brown2020language} showed a small 1-2\% performance drop on clean subsets for PIQA and ReCoRD, comparing to a significant 6\% drop on clean set of SQuAD as 94\% of its test examples were contaminated.
 The LLaMA model \cite{touvron2023llama} did not show significant gaps between clean and dirty subset performance.
 On HellaSwag, LLaMA's 70B model showed a 15.3 point gap between clean (63.5) and dirty (78.8) subsets.
 Detecting and accounting for data contamination remains an active area of research, as there is no consensus yet on best methodologies and acceptable contamination levels.